Icenium/bond-content/layout-and-navigation-nativescript/lesson-2.md

 exports.buttonBackTap = buttonBackTap;
 ```

-* **b**.
+* **d**.
 Sync your changes and open the app.
 Your main page should be the first page you see.
 From there you can navigate to Page1.
 Once on Page1, you have the option to go to Page2 or go back to the main page.

 <hr data-action="end" />